Do you consider short stays a part of an ongoing strategy or for when units are left empty? If you believe the latter, you are not alone:

-Within the multifamily sector, it’s commonly seen as a way to sustain income during the stabilization period for new developments, or for use between tenancies.
+- Within the multifamily sector, it’s commonly seen as a way to sustain income during the stabilization period for new developments or use between tenancies.

 It’s something Sarah Canning of The Property Marketing Strategists discusses on a recent episode of the Beyond The Stay podcast, including the impact on operators and guests:

 As Sarah discusses, short stays are often an afterthought - and it is a costly one, as you miss out on A LOT of revenue.
 Just look at the stats for yourself: